Perseid, with Nice Maps

 With this infographic, I have benefits of not needing to write about the meteor shower and not needing to write a lot as this article seemed long enough already

 Anyway, the point of this writing is not just about the meteor shower (which is nice already), but mostly about these dark-sky maps people share, like darksitefinder and International Dark Sky Association, or my favourite, Light Pollution Map.
-Surprise surprise, although the place where I live now’s pretty village-y, it’s actually still pretty bright, according to dark site finder.
+Surprise surprise, although the place where I live now’s pretty village-ish, it’s actually still pretty bright, according to dark site finder.
 Maybe it’s because its proximity to London, which is as everyone’s guess, bright white.
 Even my house’s Indonesia is better!
-I thought this village is more village-y than my original house, guess it’s not.
+I thought I live in the countrier side than my original house, guess it’s not.

 It’s 6 from the right, the dark orange.
 My Yogyakarta’s jouse, however is in yellow zone